At Least 12 Report Rashes After Swimming In Wauconda; Parents Don't Believe It's Swimmer's Itch As Village Reports

 Below is the full statement from Mayor Sode and the Village of Wauconda:

 The application that took place this week was performed by Clarke, which is an aquatic and mosquito management company.
 As in years past, Clarke is contracted by individual property owners along Bangs Lake to apply a herbicide treatment that is designed to mitigate Milfoil, which is an invasive weed in the lake.
-The Village of Wauconda has a 50/50 partnership program with residents to help cover a portion of the cost.MORE NEWS: Chicago Department Of Public Health To Go Door To Door In 13 Neighborhoods To Encourage Vaccine
+The Village of Wauconda has a 50/50 partnership program with residents to help cover a portion of the cost.MORE NEWS: Illinois Driver Services Facility In Thompson Center Reopens After COVID Shutdown

 In a typical year this treatment is applied through an underwater, sub-surface application which more precisely targets treatment areas.
 Due to the current low lake levels as a result of the current draught, Clarke also used a spray wand on the water surface in certain shallow areas to apply the treatment.
 Both the sub-surface and surface applications were in compliance with the product labels and EPA guidelines, it just looked a little different than in past years because they were working with low water levels in the lake.
 All shoreline participants were notified prior to the application, specifically that it is safe to use the lake immediately following the application, including swimming.